 Spiderlings and juveniles can go from $40 to $100, depending on where you get it.
 Prices can even rise to $300 if you’re not lucky to find a good vendor.

 Adult females are even harder to find, so you’ll be at the mercy of the breeder willing to give one up and they can often set their own prices, which makes it hard to give an average price to expect.

 Despite this inconvenient situation, it is known that European prices are much lower, with spiderlings often going for $30 and being easy to find.

 The Chilean Flame Tarantula has a very docile nature which makes them perfect for beginners looking for a small exotic pet to show off to their friends.

 It’s a peaceful, curious, and kind spider that will rather hide than bite anytime she feels threatened.
 That is if she ever feels threatened at all.
-Since CDFTs are usually trusting and curious, so she’ll take most opportunities you give her to leave her tank and walk around your arms without any issues.
+Since Chilean Flame Tarantulas are usually quite trusting and curious, so she’ll take most opportunities you give her to leave her tank and walk around your arms without any issues.